Bartec Auto ID

-Another symbol for winter tyres contains a mountain and a snowflake (Alpine Symbol) and is always awarded from the American Road Service NHTSA.
+Another symbol for winter tyres contains a mountain and a snowflake (Alpine Symbol) and is awarded from the American Road Service NHTSA.

-When the temperature drops below 7°C the rubber compound of a summer tyre begins to harden.
-In contrary to that the rubber compound of a winter tyre contains a higher percentage of natural rubber so it is able to retain its elasticity.
+When the temperature drops below 7°C, the rubber compound of a summer tyre begins to harden.
+In contrary to that, the rubber compound of a winter tyre contains a higher percentage of natural rubber so it is able to retain its elasticity.

-A lot of different test have shown that even when travelling at the low speed, a winter tyre can stop up to 11 meters shorter on icy roads than a normal tyre at wintry weather condition below 7°C.
+Different tests have shown that even when travelling at the low speed, a winter tyre can stop up to 11 meters shorter on icy roads than a normal tyre at wintry weather condition below 7°C.